 Intermittent Fasting (I.F.) is a pattern of eating that alternates between periods of fasting and non-fasting.
 There are a few different popular types (you may have heard of ‘The Warrior Diet’), but for our purposes please think of I.F. as purposefully skipping breakfast.
 Of course, there is a little more to it that, but for now, please think of it in those terms.

 - Lack of hunger while dieting

 For a person looking to lose weight, this is one of the biggest benefits offered by I.F. as opposed to other dieting systems.
 Skipping breakfast allows for bigger, more satisfying meals.
-After a few days of starting the diet, the body’s hormones, notably the hunger hormone, Ghrelin, get used to the new eating pattern and adjust accordingly so you no longer feel hungry in the mornings.
+After a few days of starting the diet, the body’s hormones, notably the hunger hormone, ghrelin, get used to the new eating pattern and adjust accordingly so you no longer feel hungry in the mornings.

 For the dieter, I.F. offers something very unique, in terms of enjoying physically and psychologically satisfying meals while losing weight.
 The absence of hunger and cravings are also a welcome feature when using I.F. for weight loss.
 Contrary to popular belief, the fasting phase has a suppressive effect on hunger.
 Hunger pangs may come, but they disappear quickly, to be replaced by a sense of well being and total absence of hunger. -Martin Berkhan